AltaArts/ResolveShortcuts--Prism-Plugin/README.md

 The ResolveShortcuts plugin adds the ability to save a shortcut to a project located in Davinci Resolve's internal database.
 The shortcut file will be saved in the scenefiles alongside other versioned scenefiles.
 This allows the abilty to directly open the project (and timeline if it exists) from Prism's Project Browser mimicking other DCC scenefiles without having to start Resolve, and navigate its Project Manager to find the project.

-The shortcut file is just a small Visual Basic script file (.vbs) that contains the "path" to the project (and timeline) that will start Resolve and open the project.
+The shortcut file is just a small Python script that contains the "path" to the project (and timeline) that will start Resolve and open the project.

 A shortcut can be saved into Prism by opening the Prism Project Browser from the Resolve Prism tool, and right clicking.
 This opens the default Prism menu, with the added item "Save Shortcut to Resolve Project".

 ## **Notes**

-- Tested working up to Resolve 19.1.2 and Prism 2.0.15.
+- Tested working up to Resolve 19.1 and Prism 2.0.16.
 - Resolve Studio (paid version) must be used for this plugin to function.
 This is due to scripting being a Studio version feature.
 - Two things need to be enabled for the plugin to function: the "Enabled" checkbox and the environment variable set.
 - This does not handle versioning as would be normal for scenefiles.
 The shortcut just points to the project (and timeline) in Resolve.
 A user can use a workflow where different timeline versions are saved as different shortcuts which will mimic "normal" versioning.
-- The shortcut files are small Visual Basic script files and thus the system's security preferences must allow .vbs scripts to run.
+- The shortcut files are small Python script files with the extension ".resolveShortcut" and thus the system's security preferences must allow .py scripts to run.
 - The plugin will attempt to set the required filepaths during first run of the plugin.
 This assumes that Resolve is installed in the default location.
 If the plugin is moved on the system or Resolve is not installed into the default location, the correct filepaths must be set in the settings.
 The plugin directory must be named "ResolveShortcuts".
 - It seems that Resolve's API to change databases is not working correctly.
 So if a shortcut is trying to reach a project that is on another database to what Resolve is on currently, it will not work.
 The solution is to navigate Resolve to the desired database and then the shortcuts will work.
 - Shortcuts work for both local and Cloud databases.